alexellis/k3sup/README.md

 ```

 In most circumstances, cloud images for Ubuntu and other distributions will not require this step.

+As an alternative, if you only need a single server you can log in interactively and run `k3sup install --local` instead of using SSH.

 ### 👑 Setup a Kubernetes *server* with `k3sup`